 The Appointed Actuary must disclose separately and comment on the need for holding any bulk actuarial liabilities.
-Examples of such liabilities that fall into this category are (i) manual adjustment reserves that are the result of inadequacies of a valuation system, (ii) a bulk reserve to cover potential data problems, (iii) liabilities held to cover cyclical fluctuations, etc. These are examples only and should not be considered an exhaustive list.
+Examples of such liabilities that fall into this category are (i) manual adjustment reserves that are the result of inadequacies of a valuation system, (ii) a bulk reserve to cover potential data problems, (iii) liabilities held to cover cyclical fluctuations, (iv) a manual adjustment that does not have a natural run-off pattern based on the underlying policies, etc. These are examples only and should not be considered an exhaustive list.
 Any changes in how these liabilities are calculated must be disclosed as a basis change.